hidro-iri/Borinot/hardware/1_component_preparation.md

    > :information_source: Connect the red cable to the positive (`+`) pad and the black cable to the negative (`–`) pad.
 8. **Slide** heat shrink tubing onto both power cables (do not heat yet).
 9. **Solder** the XT30 male connectors to the ends of the power cables.
-   > :warning: Double-check polarity before sealing.
+   > ⚠️  Double-check polarity before sealing.
 10. **Heat** the tubing to secure the connections.

 ---